Will Jenkins-Davies: Early life and education

-Jenkins-Davies attended Torquay Boys' Grammar School.
+Jenkins Davies attended Torquay Boys' Grammar School.

 Club career

 He joined Plymouth Argyle's academy at under-nine level.
 He made his professional debut on 31 August 2021 as a substitute in a 2–0 EFL Trophy defeat to Newport County.
 He signed his first professional contract with the club on 22 October 2021, his 17th birthday.
 He made his league debut as a late substitute in a 4–1 win away to Accrington Stanley on 13 November.
+He turned professional at the end of the 2022–23 season.

+In July 2023 Jenkins Davies joined National League South club Torquay United on loan.
+Having had his loan spell cut short due to injury, he returned to Torquay upon his return to fitness in December 2023.

+On 17 September 2024, Jenkins-Davies returned to Torquay United on loan until January 2025.

+In June 2025, Jenkins-Davies agreed to sign for National League South club Bath City upon the expiry of his contract with Plymouth Argyle.

 International career

-Jenkins-Davies scored on his debut for the Wales national under-16 team in October 2019 after coming on as a substitute in a 4–0 win over Republic of Ireland.
+Jenkins Davies scored on his debut for the Wales national under-16 team in October 2019 after coming on as a substitute in a 4–0 win over Republic of Ireland.
 He was called up to the Wales under-17 side for the first time in March 2021.
 He received a call-up to the Wales under-18 team in September 2021.